Renovascular hypertension is

 high blood pressure

-in one or both of the renal arteries that supply blood to the kidneys.
+in 1 or both of the renal arteries that supply blood to the kidneys.

 The Kidney and its Main Blood Vessels